-- 23. The intent of University Hearings is to provide the University community a forum in which alleged incidents of student misconduct may be reviewed.
+23. The intent of University Hearings is to provide the University community a forum in which alleged incidents of student misconduct may be reviewed.
 Except as specified in Part 31, University Hearings shall take place before a Hearing Board comprised of individuals from the regional campus of the University in which the respondent(s) is enrolled.
 University Hearings give the Hearing Board an opportunity to determine the relevant facts in a case upon which they may make an informed decision.
 To this end, both the Hearing Officer and members of the Hearing Board are expected to play investigatory and adjudicative roles.
 They shall be allowed to call witnesses, to question the complainant, and to question any witnesses appearing at a Hearing in an effort to determine the relevant facts about the complainant's charge(s) and the respondent's response.
 The Hearing Officer and the Hearing Board shall also be allowed to question the respondent if he/she waives his/her privilege against self-incrimination.
-It shall be the responsibility of the Hearing Officer to advise the respondent that he or she has the right to remain silent. - 24.
-It shall be the responsibility of the Director of Student Conduct to develop and train a pool of qualified individuals to serve as Hearing Officers. - 25.
-The Director of Student Conduct shall be responsible for annually assembling and training a pool of qualified students, faculty, and staff eligible to serve on University Hearing Boards.3 - 26.
-When a University Hearing is to be convened, three students and two faculty members or staff members (staff members for non-academic integrity cases only) shall be selected from the pools described in Part 25 of this Code to serve as a Hearing Board.
-Should a selected individual be unable to serve for any reason, his/her replacement shall be assigned by the Director of Student Conduct from the appropriate Hearing Board pool.
-If a Hearing Board member becomes unable to serve once a Hearing has commenced, the
+It shall be the responsibility of the Hearing Officer to advise the respondent that he or she has the right to remain silent.

+- 24. It shall be the responsibility of the Director of Student Conduct to develop and train a pool of qualified individuals to serve as Hearing Officers.
+In cases where there is the potential for the filing of criminal charges outside the University or where the respondent selects a Campus Adviser who holds a J.D., LL.B. or LL.M. degree from an accredited college or university, the Hearing Officer shall be a member of the University community who holds a J.D., LL.B. or LL.M. degree from an accredited college or university or an attorney as defined in Part 3(m) of this Code. - 25.
+The Director of Student Conduct shall be responsible for annually assembling and training a pool of qualified students, and faculty, and staff eligible to serve on University Hearing Boards.